-The cancellation current soure can be implemented many different ways.
+The cancellation current source can be implemented many different ways.
 The implementation may also depend on how the internal differential current is modeled in the series [Model].
-In the simplest case, when the series [Model] contains an [R Series] and a [C Series] keywords, one can use the following HSPICE circuit to achieve the cancellation.
+In the simplest case, when the series [Model] contains an [R Series] and a [C Series] keyword, one can use the following HSPICE circuit to achieve the cancellation.

 Eoutv OutV 0 VOL= 'V(Out_p, Out_n)

 C_diff OutV 0 C= Value_of_C_diff

 R_diff OutV 0 R= Value_of_R_diff

-Gcancel Out p Out n CUR= 'I(Eoutv)'
+Gcancel Out_p Out_n CUR= 'I(Eoutv)'

-The first line of this code is an ideal voltage source which creates a duplicate of the differential voltage found between the two outputs of the buffer.
+The first line of this code is an ideal voltage source that creates a duplicate of the differential voltage found between the two outputs of the buffer.
 The following two lines contain the differential resistance and capacitance that will be placed into the IBIS file using a series [Model].
-The last line of the code above is the current source which is used to cancel the differential current in the SPICE buffer model in order to be able to generate the correct V-T tables for the common mode [Model]s for the IBIS file.
+The last line of the code above is the current source that is used to cancel the differential current in the SPICE buffer model in order to be able to generate the correct V-T tables for the common mode [Model]s for the IBIS file.
 If the series [Model] uses the [Series Current] keyword instead of [R Series], a piecewise linear (PWL) current source can be used in place of the resistor in the above circuit.
 In case the series [Model] uses the [Series MOSFET] keywords, we would technically need a 3-dimensional PWL source which is usually not available in most SPICE simulators.
-The best way to achieve a cancellation of this type is to use a "dummy" IBIS model instead of the resistor in the above circuit, in which there is a series [Model] that is identical to the series [Model] which will be used for the final differential buffer model.
+The best way to achieve a cancellation of this type is to use a "dummy" IBIS model instead of the resistor in the above circuit.
+A series [Model] would be used in this case; this series [Model] would be identical to that used in the final differential buffer model, but with reversed polarity to achieve the cancellation.